bhargavdas99/CLI_PracticeDrills/PracticeDrill2.md

 ----------------------------------------------------------------------------
 ## 2.Print the first three lines in the book
 Ans: `head -n 3 HarryPotter.txt`
-    //head command helps us to print 'n' lines from the top
+    head command helps us to print 'n' lines from the top

 ----------------------------------------------------------------------------
 ## 3.Print the last 10 lines in the book
 Ans: `tail -n 10 HarryPotter.txt`
-    //tail command helps us to print 'n' lines from the bottom
+    tail command helps us to print 'n' lines from the bottom

 ----------------------------------------------------------------------------
 ## 4.How many times do the following words occur in the book?